Learning New Orleans Yatspeak and Slang

 Double Parlor

-We didn’t even have one parlor where I grew up, but in New Orleans, having two is so common they named a house after it.
+I grew up without even one parlor.
+In New Orleans, having two is so common they named a house after it.
 This is a big house with a big parlor that separates into two via pocket doors.
 Guys and gals, if ya please.

 Faubourg